nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/README.md

 Pin 20, NA, Common ground for all buttons, NA

-Pin 22, GPIO25, Feed Hold function that efectively pauses the cut (Yellow button), M108 but requires 'emergency parser' to be enabled in firmware to really be useful
+Pin 22, GPIO25, Feed Hold function that efectively pauses the cut (Yellow button), M0 but requires 'emergency parser' to be enabled in firmware to really be useful.
+M108 can be used to restart.

 ![image-a](https://github.com/nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/raw/master/docs/image-a.jpg)